-- ✓ Ensure all students reach an agreed level of personal achievement. - ✓ Help students recognise their achievements. - ✓ Increase their confidence, self-esteem and motivation.
+- ✓ Ensure all students reach an agreed level of personal achievement. - ✓ Help students recognise their achievements. - ✓ Increase their confidence, self-esteem and motivation. - ✓ Increase awareness of opportunity.

 Student's Will

 - ✓ Record their own learning and achievement.

 - ✓ Be monitored by staff.

 - ✓ Use individual self-assessment.

 - ✓ Monitor themselves through checklists.